harishnkr/Bibata-Original-Cursors/readme.md

 Cursor icons for Linux and Windows(folders ending with windows) Clone the repo and follow this [guide](https://github.com/ful1e5/Bibata_Cursor#installing-bibata-cursor).
 Since the files are not compressed, the extraction step can be skipped.
+The cursor files ending with Windows are for Windows only.
+The other files are for Linux.

 ## Gallery